Arttuv/arttuv-website/src/pages/writings/no-estimates.md

 It is good to try to understand what the organizations's view on software development is.
 As Skelton and Pais write in Team Topologies
 > "The reason so many organizations experience so many problems with software delivery is because most organizations have an unhelpful model of what software development is really about."

-Being aware ot the local software development culture makes it easier to reason about the issues you face, and lays a starting point for changing that.
+Being aware of the local software development culture makes it easier to reason about the issues you face, and lays a starting point for changing that.